rosenvladimirov/documentation/content/developer/reference/cli.rst

     port the database listens on, defaults to 5432

+.. option:: --db_replica_host <hostname>

+    host for the replica server.

+    When set, Odoo will redirect all read-only transactions to the --db_replica_host

+    The status of each request is logged:

+    - Green ``ro``: request done using a readonly cursor
+    - Yellow ``rw``: request done using a normal read/write cursor
+    - Red ``ro->rw``: requested attempted in readonly but failed due a write query (create/update/delete) and retried with a read/write cursor.

+    You can decorate your model methods with ``@api.readonly``, when that method will be directly accessed in RPC it's going to open a cursor on one of the replica databases instead of the primary one.

+    You can flag your controllers with ``@route(readonly=True)``, when that controller will be accessed it's gonna open a cursor on the replica.
+    Note that for advanced usages you can also give a callback, take example on DataSet._call_kw_readonly.

+.. option:: --db_replica_port <port>

+    port the replica database listens on, defaults to 5432

 .. option:: --db-filter <filter>

     hides databases that do not match ``<filter>``.
 The filter is a